 The Master of Science in Actuarial Science equips students with the tools, skills, and knowledge to excel in today’s rapidly evolving actuarial workplaces, with a course of study that anticipates and exceeds industry needs.
 For the full-time option, students take courses on Columbia’s New York City campus.
-The program takes one year to complete and is offered across three consecutive semesters (16 months) and will be offered in the fall and spring for 2021.
+The program is offered across three consecutive semesters (16 months) and will be offered in the fall and spring for 2021.
 This course of study covers main actuarial paths.
 One of our missions is to prepare students for the associate actuarial examinations of SOA and CAS.

 At a Glance

 - Gain access to a powerful global network of 160-plus organizations, including AXA, Deloitte, Ernst & Young, Guy Carpenter, MetLife, Milliman, New York Life, Oliver Wyman, Prudential, PWC, RGA, TransAmerica, and Willis Towers Watson, that provide employment opportunities to students and alumni, participate in the Proseminar lectures and networking series, and take part in annual events including Columbia Actuarial Science Career Days and Career Fairs.

 - Be welcomed into a large Columbia alumni actuarial community who mentor and hire current students.

 - Benefit from an academically rigorous curriculum that exceeds and anticipates industry needs to train and prepare actuarial leaders today and into the future.

 - Learn from top academics and practitioners in actuarial, finance, and risk management, including leading Wall Street practitioners and fellows of Society of Actuaries (SOA) and Casualty Actuarial Society (CAS).